 3) Payment delays

 Unlike online payment options, you receive the payment of your POD goods after 2-7 days of delivering the product.
 The range varies from partner to partner.
 This process interrupts with your cash flow and can get tricky once you receive many POD orders.

 How to Tackle POD Disadvantages?

-Make sure you decide to opt for POD after analyzing your business and doing thorough research of its merits and demerits.
-It is a double-edged sword which can even be swung in your favour!
+Make sure you decide to opt for POD after analyzing your business and doing thorough research on its merits and demerits.
+It is a double-edged sword that can even be swung in your favor!